Local Volume Concentration, Packing Domains and Scaling Properties of Chromatin: Chromatin Volume Concentrations Couple with Long-range Returns to Determine 3-D Structure

 In Figure \figref{G}-A we show in a log-log representation, as an example, the ensemble average $\langle G(r) \rangle$ corresponding to the global volume fraction $\phi=0.16$ and the three values of $\alpha$.
 Between 40 nm and 120 nm we found that the $\langle G(r) \rangle$ is essentially a perfect straight line, i.e. $\langle G(r) \rangle \propto r^D$.
 We define $D$ as the packing parameter that we calculate for 40 $< r/\textrm{nm} <$ 120.
 The slopes for the three displayed cases are slightly different, with $D$ values ranging between 2.75 to 2.80 as $\alpha$ decreases from 1.20 to 1.10.
 In Figure \figref{G}-B we summarize the results for $D$ for all the simulated conditions, which shows that $D$ has a positive correlation with $\phi$, the overall volume fraction of the whole configuration, and a weaker inverse dependence on the folding parameter $\alpha$.

 A similar power law regression can be applied on the $G_i(r)$ obtained for each configuration.
 We use the subscript $i$ to distinguish that the quantity corresponds to a single configuration $i$.
-Since the configurations are obtained using a stochastic procedure, there is a large variability in the power law fits obtained from them and some examples are included in Figure S3 of the Supplementary Information.
+Since the configurations are obtained using a stochastic procedure, there is a large variability in the power law fits obtained from them and some examples are included in \autoref{figs:app} \autoref{figs:app:3}.
 In Figure \figref{G}-C we show the distributions of $D_i$ values for all twelve simulated conditions.
 Notice that individual $D_i$ can be larger than 3.
-For comparison, we include in Fig \figref{G}-E an experimental result obtained with PWS experiments on U2OS cells.
-The spread of the distribution is relatively large and reflect the size of the system over which $G_i(r)$ is calculated.
-In the SR-EV case, this is a sphere of 240 nm radius.
-This is important for the comparison with experiments obtained from PWS that collect information on a full cross section of the nucleus.
-Consequently, the spread of the PWS distribution of D values is narrower than the one that we get from our current SR-EV configurations.
-In order to compensate for the different size of the sampling region we reduced the ensemble by grouping 10 consecutive $D_i$ values into a single $D^*_i$ that is the mean value over those 10 values.
-The resulting distribution is displayed on Figure \figref{G}-D that compares very well with the experimental one in both, the mean value and the spread of the distribution.
+To understand this in the context of population heterogeneity of chromatin structure, we performed live-cell PWS microscopy on U2OS cells and measured the distribution of chromatin packing states observed.
+As demonstrated from SR-EV, variations packing arise from the same alpha and phi conditions due to the probabilistic nature of the model.
+Consequently, this demonstrates that population heterogeneity arises intrinsically from our model, a finding consistent with experimental results (Figure Fc).
+This heterogeneity arises in simulated conditions and is in best agreement for U2OS cells in the condition of alpha of 1.15 and phi of 0.16.